-The best seasonal photos can convey a unique mixture of photographer’s feelings.
+The best seasonal photos can convey the photographer’s feelings.

-Winter can be a cozy season of hot cocoa, silly sweaters, and marshmallows.
-Or it can be a cold and simple time of minimalist Nordic interiors, pale colours and snow-white decorations.
+Winter can be a cosy season of hot cocoa and marshmallows.
+Or it can be cold and minimalist with Nordic interiors, pale colours and snow-white decorations.

-My favourite season is autumn, which is a ready-made vanitas on its own.
-Orange pumpkins, red fallen leaves, nearly transparent persimmons, cold rain and last berries.
+My favourite season is autumn: Orange pumpkins, red fallen leaves, and last berries.

 Perfect for a still life!
 So, how can we shoot it from above?

-Brew some tea and put a fallen maple leaf in a cup.
+Brew some tea and add fallen leaves around it.
 Take your favourite rainy day book and make it the centre of your composition.
-Make it about Halloween!
-Make it about summer’s end.
+Make it about Halloween or summer’s end.

-Think about what your favourites are, and make a list of 10-20 items.
+Think about what your favourites are, and make a list of 10-20 props.
 Pick the feeling that seems like the easiest to visualise.

 Finally, choose some objects to represent that feeling.
 Arrange them in a simple composition and take a shot.

 2. Add Hands in the Frame

-Human presence in a creative flat lay works great.
-Whatever you work on, including hands in frame brings your image to life.
+Whatever you work on, including hands in the frame brings your image to life.

-Are you creating a food photography flat lay?
+Are you creating a food photography image?
 Capture hands serving food or adjusting napkins.

 Or maybe you’re trying to capture someone’s workplace?
 Perfect!
-Let the hands of an artist, carpenter, tailor or barista be your star!
+Let the hands of an artist, carpenter, or barista be your star!

-It doesn’t even need to be a rare trade.
-Hobbies have a huge number of narrative opportunities!
+Hobbies also have a huge number of narrative opportunities!

-Capture your mom working on seedling, for example.
+Capture your mom working on seedlings, for example.

 If you don’t have a remote shutter release, it could be challenging to photograph your own hands.
 So ask a friend for help!
 Prepare your set and lighting, and ask your model to pose for the shot when everything is in place.
 They would need to pose only for a few minutes, and you’ll get your perfect shot!

 3. Get Creative with Coffee

 Coffee is my go-to object for any project.
 But it’s also the ideal model for a cool flat lay photo!
 There’s no limit to how you can use coffee as a prime hero of your flat lay.